Asymptotic Theory for Two-Way Clustering: Introduction

-An environment with multi-way clustering permits dependence whenever observations share at least one cluster.
-To fix ideas, suppose observations can be partitioned on two different dimensions --- state and industry.
-Observations in the same state or in the same industry are plausibly correlated, but two observations in different states and different industries are assumed to be independent.\footnote{This setting permits more general dependence structures than one-way clustering.
-If there is one-way clustering by state, then two observations from different states are automatically independent.
-In two-way clustering, two observations from different states are not necessarily independent because they may share the same industry.} The CGM variance estimator accommodates such dependence, and subsequent literature provided a theoretical basis for its validity (e.g., \citet{davezies2021empirical}; \citet{mackinnon2021wild}). \citet{menzel2021bootstrap} also showed the validity of a bootstrap procedure for multi-way clustering that is robust to asymptotic non-normalities.\footnote{\citet{menzel2021bootstrap} pointed out that a purely interactive data-generating processes unique to multi-way dependence has an asymptotic distribution that is not normal.
-Section \ref{sec:CLT} will consider this process and show how the assumptions of this paper rules it out.} The theoretical basis for inference thus far relies on separate exchangeability, the assumption that random variables are exchangeable on either clustering dimension, though not necessarily both.
+An environment with two-way clustering permits dependence whenever observations share at least one cluster.
+To fix ideas, consider \citet{jackson2018test}: observations of the same student or of the same teacher are plausibly correlated, but two observations of different students and different teachers are assumed to be independent.\footnote{This setting permits more general dependence structures than one-way clustering.
+If there is one-way clustering by student, then two observations from different students are automatically independent.
+In two-way clustering, two observations from different students are not necessarily independent because they may share the same teacher.} The CGM variance estimator accommodates such dependence, and a subsequent literature provided a theoretical basis for its validity: \citet{mackinnon2021wild} obtained sufficient conditions for validity of the CGM estimator in regression models; \citet{davezies2021empirical} obtained analogous results for empirical processes. \citet{menzel2021bootstrap} also showed the validity of a bootstrap procedure for two-way clustering that is robust to asymptotic non-normalities.\footnote{\citet{menzel2021bootstrap} pointed out that a purely interactive data-generating processes unique to two-way dependence has an asymptotic distribution that is not normal.
+Section \ref{sec:CLT} will consider this process and show how the assumptions of this paper rule it out.} The theoretical basis for inference thus far relies on separate exchangeability, the assumption that random variables are exchangeable on either clustering dimension, though not necessarily both.

+As noted by \citet{mackinnon2021wild}, however, separate exchangeability implies identical marginal distributions.
+Separate exchangeability in the student-teacher example thus implies the random variables for all students must be drawn from the same distribution, including students of different cohorts over time.
+As \citet[p.~146]{wooldridge2010econometric} notes in the discussion of pooled data in his graduate textbook, distributions of variables tend to change over time, so the identical distribution assumption is not usually valid.
+In other examples, separate exchangeability implies that countries \citep{michalopoulos2013pre} and jobs \citep{neumark2019harder} are identically distributed.
+Applied researchers surely would want size to be controlled in such heterogeneous environments, but the existing theories that rely on separate exchangeability do not imply this result.
+Further, in linear regressions with regressor $X_i$ and residual $u_i$, asymptotic theory is applied to $X_i u_i$.
+Separate exchangeability of the product implies that the regressors must also be separately exchangeable, which is not plausible when the regressors include a time trend, say.